Fast Empirical Scenarios: Algorithms for scenario representation

 \subsection{Step 2: Retrieval of probability weights}

-In order to enforce the probability simplex constraints, we use the \emph{alternating direction method of multipliers} (ADMM), see \cite{ADMM, Proximal_algorithms}.
+Having extracted the set of $m$ scenarios $\Xi \isdef \{\bs \xi_1,\ldots,\bs \xi_m\} = \{\bs x_{\pi(1)},\ldots,\bs x_{\pi(m)}\}$, we proceed to enforce the probability simplex constraints.
+We deploy the ADMM algorithm, see \cite{ADMM, Proximal_algorithms}.
 This approach can be used for projecting least-squares solutions of linear systems onto convex sets.
 Denote the set of the two simplex constraints as

-In particular, we proceed to obtain the probability weights by solving the following constrained optimization problem.